-Alistair served as Assistant Coordinator for The Young Creators' Unit (now The Emerging Creators' Unit) at Buddies for three seasons, and has directed five consecutive projects for the program, and he also completed a residency funded by The Canada Council for the Arts as Apprentice Artistic Director to former Buddies Artistic Director Brendan Healy.
-As an Assistant Director in the theatre, Alistair has worked under Peter Hinton and Jackie Maxwell at The Shaw Festival, and Brendan Healy at Buddies, and in opera under François De Carpentries, Paul Curran, and the late Brian MacDonald, all at the Canadian Opera Company.
+Alistair served as Assistant Coordinator to Evalyn Parry for The Young Creators' Unit (now The Emerging Creators' Unit) at Buddies for three seasons, and directed five consecutive projects for the program, and he also completed a residency funded by The Canada Council for the Arts as Apprentice Artistic Director to former Buddies Artistic Director Brendan Healy.
+As an Assistant Director in the theatre, Alistair has worked under Peter Hinton-Davis and Jackie Maxwell at The Shaw Festival, Brendan Healy at Buddies, and Matthew Jocelyn as Canadian Stage, and in opera under François De Carpentries, Paul Curran, and the late Brian MacDonald, all at the Canadian Opera Company.

-Most recently, Alistair spent two seasons at The Shaw Festival of Canada, first as a participant in the Neil Munro Intern Director's Project where he directed Three Short Plays by Samuel Beckett --the first time the playwright's work has appeared on the Festival's stages -- and most recently as Assistant Director to Peter Hinton on Hinton's musical adaptation of Alice in Wonderland.
+Alistair spent two seasons at The Shaw Festival of Canada, first as a participant in the Neil Munro Intern Director's Project where he directed Three Short Plays by Samuel Beckett --the first time the playwright's work appeared on the Festival's stages -- and then as Assistant Director to Peter Hinton-Davis on his musical adaptation of Alice in Wonderland.